paul-hammant/imapdigester/README.md

 I have mine on a Raspberry Pi Zero that's just dangling out of a power socket at home.
 If I were you I would fork this repo, copy `my_digesters_setup_sample.py` to `my_digesters_setup.py` and make mods for yourself.
 The latter is in the .gitignore file, so you'd have to go out of your way to accidentally push it back to me.

+You'll also need to make a cron job for it - see below

 ## Installation Prerequisites